hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 [migrate-source]: https://github.com/hashicorp/tfc-policy-sets-migration
 [migrate-binary]: https://github.com/hashicorp/tfc-policy-sets-migration/releases

-The goal of the migration utility is only to copy your policy sets and configuration from TFE onto your local disk in a directory structure ready to be uploaded or checked in to version control.
+The goal of the migration utility is only to copy your policy sets and configuration from Terraform Cloud onto your local disk in a directory structure ready to be uploaded or checked in to version control.
 From there, follow the steps in the [managing policy sets](#managing-policy-sets) section to create new policy sets.
 You'll be able to leverage VCS or direct API uploads using the migrated source files.